seance/paraverse/pages/arcane-and-divine.md

 The save is resolved as `d20 + S - W`.
 If the result is *greater than* 10, the save is successful.
 Otherwise the save has failed.

+## Spell or Prayer Cast Strength

+The cast strength of a spell or a prayer is the skill check result that spell or prayer was originally produced with, which is thus at least the target difficulty value of that spell or prayer.

 [&laquo; Table of Contents](..)

 [&raquo; Arcana and Spellcasting](arcana-and-spellcasting)